influxdata/docs-v2/content/v2.0/monitor-alert/checks/create.md

 ---

 Create a check in the InfluxDB user interface (UI).
-A check consists of two parts – a query and check confiuration.
+A check consists of two parts – a query and check configuration.

 ##### Check query
 - Specifies the dataset to monitor.